garrandall/popular-music-data/tracks/adidas-killer-mike-big-boi.md

 Hey let me get about three of them blue diamonds
 I promise I got you tomorrow

-When I drill, I don't spill, even if she's on the pill Keep my weapon covered, concealed, and in a shield Cause I dont need that A-I-D-S
+When I drill, I don't spill, even if she's on the pill Keep my weapon covered, concealed, and in a shield Cause I don't need that A-I-D-S
 A D and an A missin' out my ADIDAS
 PLUS, We don't need no DNA mixin' between us
 We just need to keep this thing friendly and hush hush